-You can disable the content blocking feature on certain sites if you want or if they are not working properly.
+You can disable the content blocking feature on certain sites if they aren’t working properly.

 To disable content blocking, click on the shield icon to the left of the address bar and flip the switch next to Enhanced Tracking Protection.

-Disabling Enhanced Tracking will allow trackers and cookies that undermine your privacy on that site, so you will have to consider that’s something you are willing to compromise on, on a site-by-site basis.
+Do note that disabling Enhanced Tracking will allow trackers and cookies on that site, so you will have to consider that’s something you are willing to do on, on a site-by-site basis.

 Enable DNS over HTTPS

-This is done because computers don’t really understand URL’s like techcorpus.com, instead they can only make connections to IP addresses.
+Your browser needs to do so because it doesn’t really understand URL’s like techcorpus.com, instead can only make connections to IP addresses.

 By default, your computer, and the web browser, uses your ISP or Internet Service Provider’s DNS Resolver to find the IP address of the websites you type in the URL section.

-The problem is, most of these default DNS Resolvers provided by your ISP make unencrypted connections, which facilitates logging up and censorship of the websites you visit.
+The problem is, most of these default DNS Resolvers provided by your ISP make unencrypted connections, which can facilitate logging and censorship of the websites you visit.

-Using a privacy-respecting encrypted DNS resolver can help resolve this issue.
+A privacy-respecting encrypted DNS resolver that uses DNS over HTTPS or DNS over TLS can help resolve this issue.